 Jenn Kim, Associate Dean of Student Services & Advising, Diversity & Inclusion

-Inez Lano, Senior Director of Alumni Affairs and Alumni Diversity and Inclusion Initiatives
+Inez Lano, Executive Director of Alumni Affairs and Alumni Diversity and Inclusion Initiatives

 Janette Payne, Esq., Administrator Intellectual Property + Information Law Program